Belle-Liao/ML_Final_Project/README.md

 The [training code](https://github.com/Belle-Liao/ML_Final_Project/blob/main/109550024_Final_train.ipynb) is a jupyter notebook (.ipynb).

+First should download the dataset and sample sumbmission file.

 In VS code, just **Run All** the cells and you can start the training process.

 ## Evaluation